The Common School Movement

 According to the Common Core State Standards Initiative Web site (http://corestandards.org), consistent standards across the states gives teachers, parents, and students clear expectations to ensure that students have the required knowledge and skills to succeed in college, career, and life after graduation from high school, no matter where they live.
 The standards aim to align with what colleges, workforce training programs, and employers require, and to promote equity by ensuring all students are well prepared to collaborate and compete with their peers in the United States and abroad.
 The Common Core also enables collaboration among states on a range of tools and policies, such as the development of teaching materials and common systems to measure students' performance.

-More than 40 states, the District of Columbia, and four territories have adopted the Common Core State Standards.
-The Common Core State Standards have not been met with open arms, however.
-There is much controversy surrounding the standards.
+As of 2019, 41 states and the District of Columbia have adopted the Common Core State Standards.
+The standards have not been met with open arms, however.
+Some states have introduced legislation to repeal the Common Core Standards, and several states that had initially adopted the Common Core have since withdrawn.
+There reamins much controversy surrounding the standards.
 Many teachers and students find the learning goals challenging, and parents are concerned about the pressures placed on their children to perform according to standardized expectations.
-Teachers have to adjust to teaching according to the standards and older students have to adapt to a new way of learning, which is causing additional frustration, stress, and anxiety.
+Teachers have had to adjust to teaching according to the standards and older students have had to adapt to a new way of learning, causing additional frustration, stress, and anxiety.

 - Adaptive Physical Education Specialists